EasyPost/easyvcr-csharp/README.md

 ```

 ## VCR

-`EasyVCR` also offers a built-in VCR, which can be used to easily switch between multiple cassettes and/or modes.
+In addition to individual recordable HttpClient instances, `EasyVCR` also offers a built-in VCR, which can be used to easily switch between multiple cassettes and/or modes.
 Any advanced settings applied to the VCR will be applied on every request made using the VCR's HttpClient.

 ```csharp
 using EasyPost.EasyVCR;